antonkulaga/deconvolution/README.md

 # deconvolution
-Experiments with deconvolution from buld RNA-Seq
+Experiments with deconvolution from build RNA-Seq